How to Write an Effective Executive Summary (free powerpoint slide)

 An executive summary (also called a business proposal executive summary or executive overview) is a concise documentation of your business plan or business challenge.
 It should be able to stand alone, conveying the most important aspects of your business proposal in an easily digestible format.

-An executive summary (a business proposal or executive overview) concisely documents your business plan or business challenge.
-It should be able to stand alone, conveying the most important aspects of your business proposal in an easily digestible format.
+An executive summary (also known as a business proposal or executive overview) concisely documents your business plan or challenge.
+It should be able to stand alone and convey the most important aspects of your business proposal in an easily digestible format.

 Today, more than ever, executives are flooded with information.
 At any given moment, a busy executive can have on their desk an endless stream of memos, emails, reports, and documents requesting their attention.
 To stand out from the crowd and get noticed by the busy executive, you need to craft the executive summary of your paper so that it is concise and compelling.

-A practical executive summary will inform and motivate the reader to dive deeper into the rest of your document.
+A practical executive summary will help motivate the reader to dive deeper into the rest of your document.

 Read on for more details about an executive summary and how to write one effectively.